 9. Long socks that keep my legs warm.

 10. Hearing that I didn’t get the job I wanted.
-Initially disappointed.
-Am trusting that there is a job that is better suited to me.
+I was initially disappointed but I am trusting that there is a job that’s better suited to me.

-No’s 4, 5 and 10 may not seem positive initially, but once reframed were made into positives.
-Cognitive reframing is a psychological term that refers to looking at events, ideas, or emotions differently so you experience a positive shift in how you view a situation.
-These mental shifts help you to create more happiness in your life.
-Practicing gratitude facilitates this process.
+No’s 4, 5 and 10 may not seem positive initially, but once reframed, became positives.
+As mentioned above, cognitive reframing is a psychological term that refers to mentally viewing events, ideas, or emotions differently.
+This creates a positive mental shift in how you view a situation.
+These mental shifts, or changes, help you to experience better health and wellbeing.
+Practicing gratitude regularly facilitates this mental reframing.

 3. Gratitude for your five senses.

-A Reiki Level One student shared a wonderful practice in class.
-I liked it so much that I started implementing it myself.
+in 2016, a Reiki Level One student shared a wonderful practice in class.
+It’s simple to implement.